zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

 :zeek:id:`conn_stats`: :zeek:type:`event`                                   Generated when a TCP connection terminated, passing on statistics about the
                                                                             two endpoints.
 :zeek:id:`conn_weird`: :zeek:type:`event`                                   Generated for unexpected activity related to a specific connection.
-:zeek:id:`connection_external`: :zeek:type:`event`                          Generated for a new connection received from the communication subsystem.
 :zeek:id:`connection_flow_label_changed`: :zeek:type:`event`                Generated for a connection over IPv6 when one direction has changed
                                                                             the flow label that it's using.
 :zeek:id:`connection_reused`: :zeek:type:`event`                            Generated when a connection 4-tuple is reused.